alemoraru/exceed-prolific-frontend/README.md

   - Experience with Python self-assessment
   - Multiple-choice questions (MCQs)
   - Code debugging tasks
-  - Subjective evaluation of programming error messages
+  - Subjective evaluation of programming error messages (readability, cognitive load, authoritativeness)
 - Cheating detection and progress tracking are implemented client-side; however, the backend is responsible for validating the validity of responses and cheating behavior.